TashaTJ/pawsome-portraits-v4/TESTING.md

 I Used Lighthouse in Chrome Developer Tools to test each of the pages for:

 - Performance - How the page performs whilst loading.
-- Accessibility - How acccessible is the site for all users and how can it be improved.
+- Accessibility - How accessible is the site for all users and how can it be improved.
 - Best Practices - How does the site conform to industry best practices.
 - SEO - Search engine optimisation.
 Is the site optimised for search engine result rankings.